 - 4.6 Stage 3: Treat the risks in order of priority.
 Mitigation measures address whether the likelihood and/or impact can be reduced or the consequences changed.
 Contingencies can be devised to respond should the risk occur.
-Key risks will be evaluated by risk owners i.e. directorate management teams, corporate management team and cabinet members. - 4.7 Stage 4: This is a monitoring and review process.
-The quarterly reporting process demands from reviews that each risk indicates consequences, SMART mitigations and the risk owner. - 4.8 This process adds scrutiny to ensure: - The correct risks are being identified. - Treatment measures identified are legitimate. - Correct individuals are assigned as risk owners. - Systematic scanning for novel and unexpected threats as well as dealing with identified risks is, as far as possible, considered a core part of management responsibilities. - There are challenges to what we "know" to ensure that our particular belief system is based upon the most up to date knowledge. - Early warning systems exist so information can filter up guickly and easily.
+Key risks will be evaluated by risk owners i.e. directors, senior leadership team and cabinet members. - 4.7 Stage 4: This is a monitoring and review process.
+The quarterly reporting process demands from reviews that each risk indicates consequences, SMART mitigations and the risk owner8. - 4.8 This process adds scrutiny to ensure: - The correct risks are being identified. - Treatment measures identified are legitimate. - Correct individuals are assigned as risk owners. - Systematic scanning for novel and unexpected threats as well as dealing with identified risks is, as far as possible, considered a core part of management responsibilities.

-&lt;sup>7 An individual officer, who is closely involved with the risk, is able to monitor the risk and has sufficient authority to initiate action if the risk becomes more serious.
+8 An individual officer, who is closely involved with the risk, is able to monitor the risk and has sufficient authority to initiate action if the risk becomes more serious.

-- 4.9 Each risk is classified into one of a comprehensive set of eleven categories (appendix B2).
+- There are challenges to what we "know" to ensure that our particular belief system is based upon the most up to date knowledge. - Early warning systems exist so information can filter up quickly and easily. - 4.9 Each risk is classified into one of a comprehensive set of eleven categories (appendix 2).
 These can be used to: - Aggregate risks from various parts of the organisation for management purposes. - Help with the identification of mutating risk.
 A mutating risk is an existing risk which starts connecting with other threats or factors to generate new outcomes.